getkeops/keops/readme.md

 - Summation and (numerically stable) LogSumExp reductions.
 - User-defined formulas, using a simple string format (`"gaussian(x,y) * (1+linear(u,v)**2)"`) or a custom low-level syntax (`"Exp(-G*SqDist(X,Y))"`).
 - Simple syntax for kernels on feature spaces (say, locations+orientations varifold kernels in shape analysis).
-- High-order derivatives.

-In version 0.2, we will support:

-- Derivatives with respect to the kernels' parameters.
+- High-order derivatives with respect to all parameters and variables.
 - Non-radial kernels.

 ## Performances